 HOW TO STAY COOL WHEN CAMPING IN AUSTRALIA

-Hopefully using our suggestions above, you have found numerous free camping sites in Australia.
-To us, free camping in Australia is an unmissable experience, however, please do your research and consider our pros and cons below before you embark on a free camping adventure as it might not be for everyone.
+Hopefully using our suggestions above, you have found numerous free campsites in Australia for a night away off the beaten track.
+To us, free camping is an unmissable experience (not to mention the financial bonus) however, please do your research and consider our pros and cons below before you embark on an adventure outdoors as we’ll be honest – free camping in Australia is not for everyone.

 - It’s free: Starting with the obvious, you save money.
 Although we do recommend purchasing breakfast or a coffee at a local business as a wee thank you to the local community for allowing you to camp for free.
-This will further heighten the reputation of campers and encourage locals to keep allowing us to camp for free.
+This is just one of many ways to be a responsible traveller and will further heighten the reputation of campers and encourage locals to keep allowing us to camp for free.

 - It’s quiet: Camping in the tourist hot spots such as Melbourne, Sydney or Uluru does mean campsites are incredibly crowded.
 Free camping sites in Australia are often the most peaceful because in many ways only the true adventurer will enjoy them (See cons below.)

-- Stars: As free camping sites in Australia are often off the beaten track, this means they are further from cities and civilisation therefor offer the best stargazing spots in the country.
+- Stars: As free campsites in Australia are often off the beaten track, this means they are further from cities and civilisation therefor offer the best stargazing spots in the country.

 - Wildlife: Less people usually means more wildlife.
 We have admired skies full of flying foxes in Brisbane, dingos trying to pinch our flip flops in NSW, kangaroos peeping in our windows in the Grampians and koalas chilling above our van on The Great Ocean Road.
 There is no better feeling than waking up to the birds instead of a bustling city.

 - Self-Contained Only: Although this rule was less strict than New Zealand, many free campsites are for self-contained campers only.
 This means you need your own supply of water and a toilet.
-Motorhomes, campervans and caravans will require a self-contained certificate to prove to authorities that they have these.
+Motorhomes, campervans and caravans will require a self-contained certificate to prove to authorities that they have these onboard.
+If you can’t prove this when authorities or rangers show up, you will be fined for using free campsites in Australia without them.

-- No Home Comforts: Although we did find some incredible free campsites in Australia with FLUSH toilets, hand soap and even warm showers this is incredibly rare.
+- No Home Comforts: Although we did find some incredible free campsites with FLUSH toilets, hand soap and even warm showers this is incredibly rare.
 Free camping in Australia does usually involve drop toilets or no toilet at all (hence self-contained only) and no showers.
-If you require a mirror in the morning or simply warm water to wash your face, free camping in Australia might not be your thing.
+If you require a mirror in the morning or simply warm water to wash your face, you might prefer paid campsites in Australia.

 Free Camping in Victoria could not be easier, there were so many campsites especially if you go inland.
 Best of all, Victoria is the koala capital of Australia AND is home to a very sociable fairy penguin colony.
 At times, free camping in Victoria is very basic (literally a layby at the side of the road) but there are also some amazing hidden gems:

-- Panmure Camping – You might be surprised to learn there is free camping on The Great Ocean Road and this is the best of the bunch.
-Panmure is one of those gold dust free camping sites in Australia that offered flush toilets and hand soap.
+- Panmure Camping – You might be surprised to learn this was just one of TEN free campsites on The Great Ocean Road and this is the best of the bunch.
+Panmure is one of those gold dust free campsites in Australia because it offered flush toilets and hand soap instead of the drop toilets.
 It was also surprisingly quiet considering it was near the road, although it can become busy in peak season so arrive early, around 4pm.
+Nearby there was even a natural swimming pool complete with diving board as well as a sheltered BBQ area – we did promise the BEST free campsites in Australia and this one ticks every box!

-- McLoughlin’s Beach – As mentioned, like all states free camping in Victoria can become crowded as the best free camping sites don’t stay secret for long.
-McLoughlin’s beach however is a hidden gem which was probably our favourite free camping site in Australia due to the kindest locals we’ve ever met, an insane sunset over the stunning jetty and you guessed it. . .
-FLUSH toilets.
+- McLoughlin’s Beach – As mentioned, like all states free camping in Victoria can become crowded as the best campsites don’t stay secret for long.
+McLoughlin’s beach however is a hidden gem which was probably our favourite free campsite in Australia due to the kindest locals we’ve ever met, an insane sunset over the stunning jetty and you guessed it… FLUSH toilets.
+There was also a tranquil boardwalk over beautiful bushland with lots of wildlife.

 Free Camping NSW